usman-wf/linux-ctfs/README.md

 #### Challenge 10: Remote upload

-Use a remote transfer application to transfer a file to the /ctf_challenges directory and receive your flag
+Use a remote transfer application to transfer a file to the `ctf_challenges` directory and receive your flag

 - **Skills**: Upload files to remote servers
 - **Hints**: scp, CyberDuck, WINscp